cipick/amplitude-dev-center/docs/data/sdks/flutter-4/index.md

 ### Track

 Events represent how users interact with your application.
-For example, "Song Played" may be an action you want to note.
+For example, "Song Played" may be an action you want to track.

 ```dart
 amplitude.track(BaseEvent('Song Played'));